e-gov/TARA-Test/README.md

 <img src="doc/img/eu_regional_development_fund_horizontal.jpg" width="350" height="200">

-# TARA2 integration tests
+# TARA integration tests

-Tests for TARA2 (both Hydra OIDC and Estonian specific login service component)
+Tests for TARA (both Hydra OIDC and Estonian specific login service component)

 ## Prerequisites

-1. SUT (TARA2) must be deployed in the cluster.
+1. SUT (TARA) must be deployed in the cluster.
 The deployment can be done in two different setups:

-a) General - deployment of TARA2 service as Estonian domestic authentication service.
+a) General - deployment of TARA service as Estonian domestic authentication service.

-b) idp - deployment of TARA2 service as identity provider for eIDAS Proxy service.
+b) idp - deployment of TARA service as identity provider for eIDAS Proxy service.

 The configuration changes made in these setups may result test failures if the tests are not kept in sync.